 Education

 The brutality of slavery is portrayed by different authors at different events.
-Slavery was termed brutal as it deprives human beings of their basic human rights.
-Over the years, many writers have raised their voice against the brutality however, Frederick Douglass’s claim was claimed controversial as he included every persona as a victim in the ‘institution of slavery’.
+Slavery was termed brutal as it deprived human beings of their basic human rights.
+Over the years, many writers have raised their voices against the brutality.
+However, Frederick Douglass’s claim was controversial as he included every persona as a victim in the ‘institution of slavery’.
 In the main context, Douglas tried to show that to the actual face of slavery and how it is corrupted and dehumanized(Dorsey).
-Before claiming every person involved in slavery as a victim, Douglas presented an overview of the situation of how his master’s kind wife was compelled to abandon the good deed to educating young Fredrick for the development of his own life.
+Before claiming every person involved in slavery as a victim, Douglas presented an overview of the situation of how his master’s kind wife was compelled to abandon the good deed to educate young Fredrick for the development of his own life.
 She was convinced by her husband that slavery and education are two incompatible aspects.
 Although Frederick Douglass’s claim about slavery seems straightforward, however, he supports his claim with the story of his master’s wife and her abandonment of good deeds in the long run.

-Considering the brutality of slavery, Frederick Douglass argues that the on-going tradition of colonialism didn’t need slavery to be inherited in their generations as he believed their generation suffered from slavery.
-Even though slavery became popular in the area of the South, but the popularity was dependent on the nature of the market only.
-However, the situation in North differed in comparison to the South as it vanished early in this area and helped the people to get free of the aspect of slavery.
+Considering the brutality of slavery, Frederick Douglass argues that the ongoing tradition of colonialism didn’t need slavery to be inherited in their generations as he believed their generation suffered from slavery.
+Even though slavery became popular in the area of the South, the popularity was dependent on the nature of the market only.
+However, the situation in the North differed in comparison to the South as it vanished early in this area and helped the people to get free of the aspect of slavery.
 Slavery was counted as an economic model thatgained potential growth in the time of colonialization(Brawley).
-However, the situation was not favorable for the people living in the area.
+However, the situation was not favourable for the people living in the area.
 The claim made by Frederick Douglass was correct in many different aspects.
-Victimization of slaves was evident and understandable however, the situation of non-slaves owing to the whites was also considered in the story.
-Even though non-slaves were termed as free yet they were resident in the plantations with huge populations of slaves.
+Victimization of slaves was evident and understandable; however, the situation of non-slaves owing to the whites was also considered in the story.
+Even though non-slaves were termed as free, they were resident in the plantations with huge populations of slaves.

-To conclude, Frederick Douglass’s claim of slavery as an institution is a portrayal of the evils spread by slavery in different lives such as the lives of young Frederick and his master’s wife.
-Even though they both could have a bright future, but the aspect of slavery was a hindrance in their lives as education and exposure can lead them to lose their position as rulers in the long run.
-Master’s for the people around them turn out as the masters of the people involved in their personal lives as well.
-Hence, Frederick Douglass’s claim about slavery is correct, however, the writer needs to add clear arguments to support his claim.
+To conclude, Frederick Douglass’s claim of slavery as an institution is a portrayal of the evils spread by slavery in different lives, such as the lives of young Frederick and his master’s wife.
+Even though they both could have a bright future, the aspect of slavery was a hindrance in their lives as education and exposure could lead them to lose their position as rulers in the long run.
+Masters for the people around them turn out as the masters of the people involved in their personal lives as well.
+Hence, Frederick Douglass’s claim about slavery is correct.
+However, the writer needs to add clear arguments to support his claim.

 Work Cited